Nachtalb/nicotine_plus_plugin_template/README.md

 - The main `Plugin` class is in `module_name/__init__.py` where `module_name` is the name you defined in the questionaire
   - Methods:
-    - `log(*args, msg_args=[], level=None)`: Log anything to console (`args` can be any type, it will be cast to a string first), `msg_args` a tuple or list of values to insert into the message with `%s`, `%d` etc, `level` level string to define where the message will be posted to (console, chat, info window etc. see N+ base plugin linked above for more info
+    - `log(*args, msg_args=[], level=None)`: Log anything to console (`args` can be any type, it will be cast to a string first), `msg_args` a tuple or list of values to insert into the message with `%s`, `%d` etc, `level` level string to define where the message will be posted to (console, chat, info window etc. see N+ base plugin linked above for more info, `with_prefix` put plugin name as prefix to the message
     - `init()`: init method for the plugin.
 When overriden first this should be a super call
     - `pre_stop()`: method called before the plugin is disabled or N+ is quit
     - `error_window(args*, msg_args=[])`: Wrapper for `log()` to show an error window
     - `info_window(args*, msg_args=[])`: Wrapper for `log()` to show an info window
     - `settings_changed(before, after, change)`: Method called after the user changed some settings. `before` and `after` are the full settings before and after the change, `change` is a dict like `{'before': ..., 'after': ...}` which noly contains the delta
 - The plugin will automatically get any information about the repository, command prefix, version number, plugin name etc from the `PLUGININFO` file.
 So you don't have to care about setting these up on your own.
 - Use `PeriodicJobs` from `from .base import PeriodicJob`
   - Arguments:
     - `delay [1]`: how fast to run in seconds.
 Can be a callable that returns an int
     - `update [None]`: function to call, it can be none if you subclass `PeriodicJob` and define the method yourself
     - `name ['']`: name of the jobn